blackhole89/notekit/README.md

 ## Planned features
 * Selecting strokes, moving and transforming selections, etc.
 * Floating figures (so drawings can exist on top of text rather than as blocks that text floats around).
-* LaTeX math using `lasem`.
-* More Markdown rendering, e.g. actually formatting links, and turning `- [ ]` syntax into real checkboxes.
+* More Markdown rendering, e.g. actually formatting links.